-The salmon-crested cockatoo is protected from capture and trade under Indonesian laws (Republic of Indonesia Law No. 5, 1990, and Law No. 7, 1999) (Kinnaird 2000, p.
-14; Kinnaird et al. 2003, p.
-228).
+The salmon-crested cockatoo is protected from capture and trade under Indonesian laws (Republic of Indonesia Law No. 5, 1990, and Law No. 7, 1999) (Kinnaird et al. 2003, p.
+228; Kinnaird 2000, p.
+14).
 Intentional violations may lead to imprisonment of up to 5 years and fines up to 100 million IDR (Indonesian rupiah) (which amounts to approximately 10,000 USD (U.S. dollar)).
 Negligent violations may lead to imprisonment of up to 1 year and fines up to 50 million IDR (5,000 USD).
 The government may seize and confiscate specimens of protected animals.
 The Department of Forest Protection and Nature Conservation is responsible for implementing the law, and the Natural Resources Conservation Agency, working with police, Customs, and other enforcement agencies, is responsible for enforcing the law (Shepherd et al. 2004, p.
 4).

 The species is listed on the IUCN (International Union for Conservation of Nature) Red List as 'Vulnerable' because it has suffered a rapid population decline as a result of trapping for the pet bird trade and because of deforestation in its small range.
 BLI (2004, p.
-1) projects that the decline will continue and perhaps accelerate.
-Current populations are estimated at 62,400 individuals (Kinnaird et al. 2003, p.
-232), with a decreasing population trend; the decline for the past and the future 10 years or 3 generations is estimated at 30 to 49 percent (BLI 2008b, p.
+1) projects the decline will continue and perhaps accelerate.
+The current population is estimated at 62,400 individuals (BLI 2001, p.
+1664), with a decreasing population trend; the decline for the past and the future 10 years or 3 generations is estimated at 30 to 49 percent (BLI 2008b, p.
 1).
-The current trend is justified by the suspected rapid decline of the species due to ongoing and prolific capture for the domestic pet trade (BLI 2008b, p.
+The current trend is justified by the suspected rapid decline of the species due to ongoing and prolific capture for the Indonesian domestic pet trade (BLI 2008b, p.
 2).
 Ongoing threats are habitat loss and degradation due to selective logging and clear-cutting, agriculture, infrastructure development (settlement and hydroelectric projects), and harvesting (hunting and gathering for the domestic and international pet trade) (BLI 2004, pp. 1-2).

-The cockatoo is also protected by CITES, one of the most important means of controlling international trade in wild animals and plants.
-CITES is an international agreement where countries work together to ensure that international trade in CITES-listed animals and plants is not detrimental to the survival of wild populations by regulating import, export, and re-export.
-Although almost all Psittaciformes species were included in CITES Appendix II in 1981 (CITES 2008a, p.
-1), the salmon-crested cockatoo was transferred to CITES Appendix I effective January 18, 1990, because populations were declining rapidly due to uncontrolled trapping for the pet bird trade (CITES 1989a, pp. 1-7).
+The cockatoo is also protected by CITES, one of the most important means of controlling international trade in animal and plant species threatened by trade.
+CITES is an international agreement through which member countries, or Parties, work together to ensure that international trade in CITESlisted animals and plants is not detrimental to the survival of wild populations by regulating import, export, and re-export.
+Although almost all Psittaciformes species, including the salmon-crested cockatoo, were included in CITES Appendix II in 1981 (CITES 2008a, p.
+1), the species was transferred to CITES Appendix I effective January 18, 1990, because populations were declining rapidly due to uncontrolled trapping for the international pet bird trade (CITES 1989a, pp. 1-7).
 An Appendix-I listing includes species threatened with extinction whose trade is permitted only under exceptional circumstances, which generally precludes commercial trade.
 The import of an Appendix-I species requires the issuance of both an import and export permit.
-Import permits are issued only if findings are made that the import would be for purposes that are not detrimental to the survival of the species and that the specimen will not be used for primarily commercial purposes (CITES Article III(3)).
-Export permits are issued only if findings are made that the specimen was legally acquired and trade is not detrimental to the survival of the species (CITES Article III(2)).
+Import permits are issued only if findings are made that the import would be for purposes that are not detrimental to the survival of the species in the wild and that the specimen will not be used for primarily commercial purposes (CITES Article III(3)).
+Export permits are issued only if findings are made that the specimen was legally acquired and trade is not detrimental to the survival of the species in the wild (CITES Article III(2)).
 The United States and Indonesia, along with 173 other countries, are members to CITES (CITES 2009, p.
 1).